dgroomes/stackoverflow-look-back/README.md

       the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000
       and when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
       I think that's the limit.
 This issue does not happen Safari.

+## FireFox

+NOT YET FULLY IMPLEMENTED.
+The Firefox extension is not yet fully implemented.
+I'm blocked on:
+> Unchecked lastError value: Error: An unexpected error occurred
+>
+> execContentScript moz-extension://c6f78137-5e54-814f-88cf-93a433bf3cba/extension/common/extension-entrypoint.js:25

+And I don't know how to see the underlying error message.

+Although this tool was developed as a Chrome extension, it can also be installed as a web extension in FireFox!

+Follow these instructions to install it in FireFox:

+* Build the web extension for FireFox
+    * `./build-for-firefox.sh`
+* Open FireFox to the debug page
+    * Open FireFox
+    * Paste and go to this URL: <about:debugging#/runtime/this-firefox>
+* Load the plugin
+    * Click the button with the words *Load Temporary Add-on…*
+    * In the file finder window that opens, find the file `build/firefox-web-extension/manifest.json` and click *Open*
+    * It's installed!

 ## Wish list